Caring Scotland

 One Hundred Voices is part of Caring Scotland, a three-year listening project led by acclaimed playwright Nicola McCartney documenting and recording the lives of Care Experienced people in Scotland.

-The One Hundred Voices installation opens at the Scottish Parliament in Edinburgh on 12 August 2026 where it will be part of the Festival of Politics, before touring to Glasgow, Dumfries, Stranraer, Forfar and Glenrothes.
-Booking will open in January 2026.
+The One Hundred Voices installation opens at the Scottish Parliament on 12 August 2026 as part of the Edinburgh Festival Fringe and the Scottish Parliament’s Festival of Politics 2026, before touring to Glasgow, Dumfries, Stranraer, Forfar and Glenrothes.

 Lead Artist and Script Nicola McCartney